riyas2327/atlas-examples-terraform/setup/general.md

 Then run

-    $ sh gen_key.sh YOUR_KEY_NAME YOUR_KEY_PATH
+    $ sh gen_key.sh YOUR_KEY_PATH

-If you have an existing private key you would like to use rather than generating a new one, pass the location of your existing private key as a third parameter into the shell script
+If you have an existing private key you would like to use rather than generating a new one, pass the location of your existing private key as a second parameter into the shell script

-    $ sh gen_key.sh YOUR_KEY_NAME YOUR_KEY_PATH ~/.ssh/my-existing-private-key.pem
+    $ sh gen_key.sh YOUR_KEY_PATH ~/.ssh/my-existing-private-key.pem

-This will create a .pem and .pub keypair in the location you specified in the second parameter, `YOUR_KEY_PATH`.
+This will create a .pem and .pub keypair in the location you specified in the first parameter, `YOUR_KEY_PATH`.

 ## Building Images with Packer